Joash09/automatic-spork/README.md

                     fill=1)
 ```

 For the sake of rapid prototyping and limitations with the Pillow library, I have kept the resolution of the images to be 10 000 x 10 000.
+Please see examples included in 'examples' folder.
+Kept as JPEG also for ease of use.

 ![Parasite Example](./examples/parasite-0.jpg)
 ![Dye Example](./examples/dye-0.jpg)